-This report is made solely to the members of London Borough of Hillingdon, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of the London Borough of Hillingdon, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the London Borough of Hillingdon and the London Borough of Hillingdon's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Suresh Patel (Key Audit Partner)

-Ernst & Young LLP (Local Auditor)
+Suresh Patel (Key Audit Partner) Ernst & Young LLP (Local Auditor) London 26 November 2020

-London

-2nd August 2019